BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

-- Allowing plugins to add speech recognition systems can be extremely powerful!

 - Vosk Nuget doesn't support macOS, mac doesn't have nvidia GPUs either, so we are a bit stuck here with mac support, eventually we would need to create our own binaries for Vosk.